Krister Wemberg

 Krister Wemberg (born 21 February 1992) is a Norwegian footballer who plays as a defender for Bryne.
 He has previously played for Moss, Bodø/Glimt and Molde.

 Club career

 Early career

-Born in Sortland, Wemberg played for Sortland IL's youth categories.
+Born in Sortland Municipality, Wemberg played for Sortland IL's youth categories.
 In 2008, at the age of 16, Wemberg made an unsuccessful trial with Everton.

 Moss FK

 Wemberg appeared on the bench in late 2008, in the matches against Bryne, Nybergsund and Start.
 However, he could not enter in the field.

 Wemberg made his debut on 26 April 2009, at the age of 17, in the victory against Notodden.
 In his first season at Moss, Wemberg made 23 appearances, 20 as a starter.
 In March 2010, Wemberg made another trial, this time with Fulham, but was unsuccessful again.
 In July 2010, Wemberg made his third trial with Rangers.

 In the 2010 season, Wemberg played every match for Moss, all 20 of them as a starter, until he signed for Molde on 31 August 2010, and became Uwe Rösler's first signing as head coach of Molde.